Saltar al contenido

 Tonight from Athens

-Tonight in Athens, Greece, the sun sets at 20:27 local time and astronomical darkness — when even the faintest stars become visible — arrives at 22:12.
-The moon is in waning crescent phase, 11% illuminated.
+Tonight in Athens, Greece, the sun sets at 20:49 local time and astronomical darkness — when even the faintest stars become visible — arrives at 22:45.
+The moon is in new phase, 1% illuminated.
 No major planets are above the horizon at sunset.
-Sunrise comes at 06:14.
+Sunrise comes at 06:02.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.